The Beginning

 At CUNY, I mastered community-based social listening, building relationships, and engaging and collaborating with communities.
 I even used engagement journalism to bridge communities together, like facilitating conversations between Black journalists and Black community organizers of BLM.

-Not only was I able to successfully apply engagement journalism to interning for the politics section at The Daily Dot but carry the work into a major career breakthrough.
+Not only was I able to successfully apply engagement journalism to interning for the politics section at The Daily Dot, but I also carried the work into a major career breakthrough.

 The Big Break